thomasjallerton/nimbus-framework/docs/resources/DocumentStore.md

 A default constructor is required to instantiate the class when reading from the table (similar to deserializing JSON in jackson).

-If there is a field which does not have either a @Key or @Attribute annotation then when it is read from the table it will be given its default value.
+If there is a field which does not have either a @Key or @Attribute com.nimbusframework.nimbuscore.annotation then when it is read from the table it will be given its default value.

 To interact with a DocumentStore see [Document Store Client](../clients/DocumentStoreClient.md)